Skip to content

 Real world example

-See the redis-sync example and the Redis integration page for a real world example, syncing data into a Redis cache with automatic invalidation.
+See the Redis example and integration page for a real world example, syncing data into a Redis cache with automatic invalidation.

 Next steps